aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/worksheet-views/show-and-hide-gridlines-and-row-column-headers/_index.md

 ---

 {{% alert color="primary" %}}
-Aspose.Cells supports hiding and showing Gridlines of the worksheet which are visible by default.
-It also provides controlling visibility of Row Column Headers of the worksheet.
+Aspose.Cells supports hiding and showing gridlines of the worksheet, which are visible by default.
+It also provides control over the visibility of row and column headers of the worksheet.
 {{% /alert %}}

 ## **Show and Hide Gridlines**